 Industry-specific chatbot solutions

 If you still want to see more chatbot applications, We also have a guide for chatbot use cases categorized according to industries and modes of communication with the customer.
-If you are ready to implement your chatbot, we have a comprehensive, up-to-date list of all chatbot platforms so your company can build its own chatbot.
+If you are ready to implement your chatbot, we have a comprehensive, up-to-date list of all chatbot platforms and voice bot platforms so your company can build its own conversation AI system.
 While some platforms require technical skills, others can be tackled by non-coders.

 Hope we could help you identify how you could use bots in your business.
 You can also check out AI applications in marketing, sales, customer service, IT, data or analytics.
 And If you have a business problem that is not addressed here: